PostgREST/postgrest/docs/examples/users.md

 );
 ```

-In the main schema (not `basic_auth`) we expose a password reset
+In the main schema (as opposed to the `basic_auth` schema) we expose
-request function for the front end to call.
-It takes the email
+a password reset request function.
+HTTP clients will call it.
+The
-address of the user.
+function takes the email address of the user.

 ```sql
 create or replace function